BIBI78/NewDiceGame/README.md

 ![example2](assets/images/codetop.png)
 ![example3](assets/images/tripple2player.png)
 * I have also made a simple spread sheet deatailing which test were ran on which page.
 ALP1 stands for Automatic Loss PLayer 1 and AWP1 stands for Automatic Win Player 1 and so on and so forth with the 2 Player page and CPU and the other pages.
 These tests were just to mae sure every instance of gameplay was attainable.
 So for the Index/Home page and Rules page Ive written N/A for Non Apllicable because those functions arent available on those pages.
+* The way I have written the java script for each page is slightly different so not all roll outcomes are displayed.
+In the case where the roll outcome is not displayed on purporse I have written N/A.
  ![exampletest](assets/images/testsheet.png)
- * Below I have provided images of all test working on the 1 player mode (PLayer 1) page.
+ * Below I have provided images of all test working on the 1 player mode (Player 1) page.
 ![examplep1](assets/images/p1t1.png)
 ![examplep2](assets/images/p1t5.png)
 ![examplep3](assets/images/p1t3.png)